 No one selling a business wants to be buying out minority shares in the middle of due diligence demands.

 Warning: This article is for general advice and does not constitute legal or professional advice.
-If you have a challenging shareholder issue to discuss, get in touch and we can recommend seveal high quality law firms to help you get all your ducks in a row for a business sale.
+If you have a challenging shareholder issue to discuss, get in touch and we can recommend several high quality law firms to help you get all your ducks in a row for a business sale.